Fahim-Hossain-Data/R_Statistical-Modeling-of-Temperature-in-the-United-Kingdom-A-GAMLSS-Approach/README.md

 ### 🔮 (d) Use the model for prediction.

-📝 Prediction

-A new dataset (newdt) containing 7 observations was created using the five selected predictors.
+📝 A new dataset (newdt) containing 7 observations was created using the five selected predictors.

 Steps: